Scalable Anytime Algorithms for Learning Fragments of Linear Temporal Logic: Boolean combinations of formulas

 where $|\varphi|$ is the size of $\varphi$.
 The use of $\sqrt{\cdot}$ is empirical, it is used to mitigate the importance of size over being separating.

+The pseudocode is given in Algorithm~\ref{alg:greedy}.
 The algorithm maintains a set of formulas $B$, which is initially the set of formulas given as input, and add new formulas to $B$ until finding a separating formula.
 Let us fix a constant $K$, which in the implementation is set to $5$.
 At each point in time, the algorithm chooses the $K$ formulas $\varphi_1,\dots,\varphi_K$ with the highest score in $B$ and constructs all disjunctions and conjunctions of $\varphi_i$ with formulas in $B$.
 For each $i$, we keep the disjunction or conjunction with a maximal score, and add this formula to $B$ if it has higher score than $\varphi_i$.
 We repeat this procedure until we find a separating formula or no formula is added to $B$.
+An important optimisation is to keep an upper bound on the size of a separating formula, which we use to cut off computations that cannot lead to smaller formulas in the greedy algorithm for the Boolean set cover problem.

-1em Another natural approach to the Boolean subset cover problem is to use decision trees: we use one variable for each trace and one atomic proposition for each formula to denote whether the trace satisfies the formula.
+1em Another natural approach to the Boolean set cover problem is to use decision trees.
+The encoding is very natural: we use one variable for each trace and one atomic proposition for each formula to denote whether the trace satisfies the formula.
 We then construct a decision tree classifying all traces.

-We experimented with both approaches and found that the greedy algorithm is both faster and yields smaller formulas.
-We do not report on these experiments because the formulas output using the decision tree approach are prohibitively larger and therefore not useful for explanations.
-Let us, however, remark that using decision trees we get a theoretical guarantee that if there exists a separating formula as a Boolean combination of the formulas, then the algorithm will find it.
+We experimented with both approaches and found that the greedy algorithm with a small enough choice for $K$ as a heuristic is both faster and yields smaller formulas.
+On the other hand, the formulas output using the decision tree approach are prohibitively larger and therefore not useful for explanations.
+Let us however remark that using decision trees we get a theoretical guarantee that the algorithm will always terminate with a separating formula (often consuming prohibitively large runtime), which might not always be the case for the greedy algorithm with a small value of $K$.